ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-vue/auth-service.md

 At this point, Ionic Auth Connect is fully configured and our authentication flow is working properly.

 However, we are using the default storage for the tokens, which means that we are using `localstorage` in all cases.
-This default behavior is only inteded to ease development and is not meant or production cases.
+This default behavior is only intended to ease development and is not meant or production cases.

 The reason this is not a good option for production is that on mobile devices the OS can and will wipe that data out whenever it feels like it needs the memory.
 Ionic Auth Connect offers a couple of better options, however:

 - create your own service that implements the <a href="https://ionic.io/docs/auth-connect/api#tokenstorageprovider" target="_blank">token storage provider</a> interface
-- use <a href="https://ionic.io/docs/identity-vault">Ioinc Identity Vault</a>
+- use <a href="https://ionic.io/docs/identity-vault">Ionic Identity Vault</a>

 We suggest the latter.
 It is your easiest and most secure option.
 We will look at integrating it in the next section.